 The people I work with have a passion for service, excellence and contribution.
-Their success is not only measured financially, but by the satisfaction and success they experience when they are able to do the work that makes their heart sing.
-I have coached scientists (I love scientists), fee-only financial planners (they do their work with great heart) and other service providers who have created an offer that expresses what is most important and meaningful to them.
+Their success is not only measured financially, but by the satisfaction and success they experience when they are able to do the work that expresses what’s most meaningful to them.